carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 ~~~
 {: .language-python}

-The stacked result generated by the voting regressor produces a greater score than all three models/estimators singularly.
-The whole is greater than the some of the parts!
+Each of our models score a pretty poor 0.52-0.53, which is barely better than a coin flip.
+However what we can see is that the stacked result generated by the voting regressor produces a slightly improved score of 0.55, which is better than any of the three models/estimators taken individually.
+The whole model is greater than the sum of the individual parts.
+And of course, we could try and improve our accuracy score by tweaking with our indivdual model hyperparameters, or adjusting our training data features and train-test-split data.

-> ## Exercise: A different question
+> ## Exercise: Stacking a classification problem.
 > Sci-kit learn also has method for stacking ensemble classifiers ```sklearn.ensemble.VotingClassifier``` do you think you could apply a stack to the penguins dataset using a random forest, SVM and decision tree classifier, or a selection of any other classifier estimators available in sci-kit learn?
 >
 > ~~~